 This is one of those recipes that you get better at the more you do it.
 If it’s your first time making eclairs, I suggest you read through this post.
 I will address a few important points for achieving the perfect eclairs.

 Let’s first begin with the question – What are Eclairs?

 Eclairs are made with choux pastry filled with pastry cream and dipped in chocolate.
 But you may ask what is Choux pastry, also called “Pate a choux” (Pot ah-Shoo)?

 Pate a Choux is a delicate pastry dough made with water, butter, eggs, and strong flour, which are cooked on the stovetop before baking.
 The double cooking process is what creates the hollow interior of the eclair.
-When the flour is heated the first time the starches are gelatinized which helps to support the structure of the gluten when the steam is released in the baking stage.
+As the flour goes through a heating process before baking, the starches are gelatinized, which helps to support the structure of the gluten when the steam is released in the baking stage.

 You can use this dough to make not only eclairs, but also profiteroles/cream puffs, craquelins, and many more desserts.

 Ok, we know now what Eclairs are.
 Let’s talk about the process of making them and what to avoid doing.

 - The one most important thing to remember is DO NOT open the oven door before the eclairs have risen (first 25-30min.)!
 If you do, you will end up with flat or sunken eclairs, and you don’t want that to happen.